Shine Lawyers files multi-site class action for PFAS contamination, impacting 40,000 Australians

 “We’re encouraged by Shine Lawyers’ success in the Oakey/Katherine Class Action and want to see the Government held to account for its role in contaminating our town,” said Tilley.

-- PFAS chemicals were present in firefighting foam used by the Department of Defence in training facilities across Australia since the 1970’s.
+PFAS chemicals were present in firefighting foam used by the Department of Defence in training facilities across Australia since the 1970s.
 The chemicals have contaminated local environments negatively impacting residents, their land and their livelihood.
-The Department of Defence have commenced investigations into other sites across Australia.
+The Department of Defence has commenced investigations into other sites across Australia.